bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Staff dashboard scope - Confirm the requirements by Sept 15th.(4687 - Epic, 4688 - Relationship)
 1. Corporate search - when are we doing this? and who is doign this? - This came up during the long term planning for relationship team.
 Loren to discuss
 1. Quantitative Analysis across application - when should we prioritize this?
 Loren to bring up
 1. Staff ability to Filter records on Account management screen.
-Near real names for Basic Account types(ABC Company" "ABC - Company" "ABC Company." all with different emails) - This came up in a meeting with Staf for Loren
+Near real names for Basic Account types(ABC Company" "ABC - Company" "ABC Company." all with different emails) - This came up in a meeting with Staff for Loren
 1. Share the user testing result with the team - Forgot what was this about?
 1. How to execute the upcoming PI's?
    - Remote vs In person?